 Loudoun County Public Library offers limited, free notary services to its customers.
 Notary services are provided by appointment at all locations.
-Walk-in appointments may be taken, but it's best to call your branch first ensure a notary is available.
+Walk-in appointments may be taken, but it's best to call your branch first to ensure a notary is available.

 Customers seeking notarizations must bring: